Boston Tourist Accident Lawyer Boston is a very popular destination for tourists. Each year millions of tourists come to enjoy Read More…

 Please note that, with very limited exceptions, Massachusetts car accident case settlements are not taxable under state or federal law.

-If The Insurance Company is Offering You a Low Settlement
+What If The Insurance Company Is Offering Me A Low Settlement?

 Low-ball car accident settlement offers happen all the time when Massachusetts car accident victims don’t have representation.
 Keep in mind insurance companies love when injury claimants don’t have attorneys.
 It makes their job of minimizing your case easier.
 They discourage people from getting representation.